carderne/moz-offgrid-data/README.md

 # moz-offgrid-data
-Overview of data sources and methods for Mozambique Off-Grid data analysis.
+Overview of data sources and methods for Mozambique Off-Grid Energy project.

+The frontend for this project is in a separate repository: [moz-offgrid-viz](https://github.com/carderne/moz-offgrid-viz).

 The documentation below describes all steps necessary to replicate the data outputs used in the Mozambique Off-Grid visualization tool.